Customer of a small business window shopping

 Defining your audience sets the tone for how you will market your products and services.
 When trying to compel your audience, you need to hit them at trigger points that are important to them.
 A 48-year-old married mother of three living in the suburbs of Indiana will respond differently to a particular ad than a 27-year-old bachelor living in New York City, for instance.
 You want your target market to respond to your marketing efforts.
 And the best way to ensure this is to get to know them well beforehand.

 Too many companies make the mistake of trying to target everyone.
-They don’t want to lose out on certain markets, so they don’t really have a target audience, per se.
+They don’t want to lose out on certain markets, so they don’t have a target audience.
 The downside to this is vague language, which results in fewer and fewer leads that are worth pursuing for the sale.
-You try to appeal to everyone, and in the end get no one at all.
+You try to appeal to everyone, but in the end, you get no one at all.
 Define your audience and cater your content, products, and services specifically to them.

 Know their name

-Your customer is the main character in the story of your company, the hero trying to solve a problem they’ve encountered in their life.
+Your customers are the main characters in the story of your company.
+They are the heroes, trying to solve a problem they’ve encountered in their lives.
 Just as you would plan out all the intricacies of the main character of a movie or novel, you should take time to learn everything you can about your ideal customer.
-Is this person a man or woman?
+Is this person a man or a woman?
 What’s his name?
 Where does he live?
 Is he married?
 Does he have children?
 And so on.
-Ask as many detailed questions as you can, and really get to know this person.
+Ask as many detailed questions as you can, and get to know this person as closely as possible.

-Personifying your customer to this extent and addressing them by name really helps finetune your marketing.
+Personifying your customer to this extent and addressing them by name helps fine-tune your marketing.
 Not only that, but it also gives your staff language they can use to invite customers into the story of your product or service.

 Know their income level